The whole world is watching India face the success of its vaccination campaign: PM Modi - ExBulletin

 The whole world is watching India face the success of its vaccination campaign: PM Modi

-Mr Modi made the remarks when meeting with Indian COVID-19 vaccine makers who said his leadership was a key factor for India to deliver 100 crore doses of the vaccine in just nine months.
+Modi praised the vaccine makers for playing a “big role” in the country’s success and told them to work together continuously to be ready for future challenges.

+India took a major step forward in its COVID-19 vaccination program as cumulative doses of vaccine administered in the country surpassed the 100 crore mark on Thursday.

-Domestic vaccine manufacturers have appreciated the Prime Minister’s vision and dynamic leadership in providing ongoing advice and support for vaccine development, a statement issued by the Prime Minister’s Office (PMO) said.
+Domestic vaccine manufacturers appreciated the prime minister’s vision and dynamic leadership in providing ongoing advice and support for vaccine development, according to a statement from the PMO.

-They also praised the unprecedented collaboration between government and industry, and applauded regulatory reforms, streamlined procedures, timely approvals and the open and supportive nature of government throughout this effort, said the PMO.
+He said manufacturers also praised the never-before-seen collaboration between government and industry, and applauded regulatory reforms, streamlined procedures, timely approvals and the open and supportive nature of government throughout. this effort.

 Vaccine makers noted that if the country had followed the old standards there would have been a significant delay and “we would not have been able to achieve the level of immunization we have achieved so far,” the statement said.